-This fundraiser closed about 1 year ago
+This fundraiser closed over 2 years ago

 Your donation to Amazon Watch will be securely processed with Stripe.

 "The U'wa people are reaching out at a national and international level to ask for the unconditional assistance to our struggle that dates back many years.
 We refuse to be silent and we are going...